kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

             trusted_issuers: ["https://dev.kyma.local"]
 ```

-You will get the following `APIRuleStatus` error:
+The handlers' combination in the above example is not supported.
+If an APIRule has an unsupported handlers' combination defined **on the same path**, the following `APIRuleStatus` error appears:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.rules[0].accessStrategies.accessStrategies[0].handler\": allow access strategy is not allowed in combination with other access strategies"}